2018 AFL season: Pre-season

-AFLX

-On 17 November 2017, the AFL confirmed that the pre-season would feature an AFLX competition.
-The game is played on a soccer-sized pitch over two ten minute halves.
-Each team features seven players on the field and three interchange players.
-Teams were split into three groups of six, with a grand final to be held for each group.
+The pre-season began with the 2018 AFLX competition.
+Played under modified AFLX rules, the game is played on a soccer-sized pitch over two ten minute halves by teams of seven players plus interchange players.
+It was the first of two AFLX pre-season competitions to be held featuring AFL players.
 The matches were played from 15–17 February 2018.
 The winners of the competition were Adelaide, Melbourne and Brisbane.

-JLT Community Series

-The pre-season series of games returned as the 2018 JLT Community Series.
+The pre-season series was then played, known as the 2018 JLT Community Series.
 The number of games was reduced compared to the previous season, with teams playing two games each.
 The games were stand-alone, with no overall winner of the series.
-Each team played two games, many at suburban or regional venues, while all games were televised on Fox Footy.
+Each team played two games, many at suburban or regional venues.
+All matches were televised live on Fox Footy as well as on the AFL Live app.

+The nine-point super goal for a goal kicked from beyond 50m was eliminated from the rules; it had featured in all pre-season competitions since 2003.